BastilleBSD/bastille/docs/chapters/subcommands/pkg.rst

 .. code-block:: shell

-  ishmael ~ # bastille pkg folsom 'install vim-console git-lite zsh'
+  ishmael ~ # bastille pkg folsom install vim-console git-lite zsh
   [folsom]:
   The package management tool is not yet installed on your system.
   Do you want to fetch and install it now? [y/N]: y